Information about Couples Therapy

 What to expect when starting couples therapy

-Before scheduling an initial consultation session, I offer couples a free 30 minute screening call to briefly learn about their core issues, previous experiences in therapy, and to answer any questions about myself or my practice.
+I offer couples a free 30 minute screening call to briefly learn about their core issues, previous experiences in therapy, and to answer any questions about approaches or my practice.

-What is your theoretical orientation and approach in working with couples?
+What is your approach in working with couples?

-Given the more vulnerable, complex, and high stakes nature of couples therapy, it is imperative that couples feel comfortable and able to tell me directly moments where they felt I was misattune (not getting it) or where they disagreed with something I said.
-Continuous feedback is extremely important as it allows me to modify and change my approach if it’s not working and it allows me to model how to appropriately respond to critical feedback with humility and a lack of defensiveness.
+Given the more vulnerable and complex nature of couples therapy, it is imperative that couples feel comfortable telling me when they feel I was misattune (not getting it), biased, or where they disagreed with something I said.
+Continuous feedback is extremely important as it allows me to modify my approach if it’s not working and to model how to appropriately respond to constructive feedback.

 My clients often describe me as intellectually sharp, assertive, caring, humorous (when appropriate), and committed.
-I often spend some time doing additional research, consultation, and reflection after sessions in order to ensure I am as effective as possible in helping create change.
-Given I exclusively work with couples and have seen 400+ couples over the course of my training and career (I’m not exaggerating…I saw my first couple at the age of 23 in my first year of grad school), I feel very confident and skilled working with the most challenging problems couples bring to me.
+When appropriate, I will spend additional time doing research, consultation, and reflection after sessions in order to ensure I am as effective as possible in helping create change.
+Given I almost exclusively work with couples and have seen 400+ couples over the course of my training and career (I’m not exaggerating…I saw my first couple at the age of 23 in my first year of grad school), I feel very confident and skilled working with the most challenging problems couples bring to me.

 How are sessions typically structured?

-Once goals are clearly defined and the assessment/intake process is complete, I often encourage couples to take responsibility for how they want to use their time with me and to come prepared to the session with a focus or specific topic in mind.
-I will also have a running list of important themes, questions, past events, and focus areas I can bring up if couples feel they need guidance.
+Once goals are clearly defined and the assessment/intake process is complete, I often encourage couples to take responsibility for how they want to use their time with me and to come prepared to the session with a focus or specific topic in mind—whether it’s a recent argument or past unresolved issue.
+I will also have a running list of questions and focus areas I can bring up if couples feel they need guidance.

 What is the most common reason why couples seek therapy?

 Most couples seek therapy due to an escalation of issues that can no longer be ignored.
 Though it is recommended couples seek therapy long before they reach a point of acute distress, many couples simply do not have the time or resources to invest in preventative services nor are they often aware, in the early periods of difficulty, that problems can escalate beyond what they can resolve on their own.
-A large portion of couples seek therapy due to communication cycles that they seek stuck in and that create more harm.
+A large portion of couples seek therapy due to stuck communication cycles.
 Under the umbrella of “communication issues” and “poor conflict management” are a wide range of ineffective patterns that include some of following:

-The desire to be “right” and assert an “objective truth” vs. accepting that two people will have two subjectively different interpretations of an event and different emotional responses to it
+• The desire to be “right” and assert an “objective truth” vs. accepting that two people will have two subjectively different memories, interpretations, and emotional responses to an event

 Do we need to be married or even engaged to start therapy?

 No!
 At least half of all couples I see are not married or engaged.
-Couples therapy can be done at any juncture in a couples relationship and is recommended long before conflicts and destructive and/or unhealthy patterns become frequent.
-As with individual therapy, couples therapy is also an avenue to increase self-awareness and to learn more effective ways of communicating.
+Couples therapy can be done at any juncture in a couples relationship and is recommended long before conflicts and destructive patterns become frequent.
+As with individual therapy, couples therapy is also an avenue to increase self-awareness and communicating better.
 Beginning couples therapy early can also establish a solid foundation in the relationship and give a couple concrete tools for navigating future challenges.

 How long is couples therapy and what is the average time couples spend in therapy?